arbyste/jp-mining-note/docs/docs/setupyomitan.md

 # Overview

 [Yomitan](https://github.com/themoeway/yomitan)
 is the main program that will create the cards.
-You can download Yomichan as a Firefox extension or under the Chrome web store.
+You can download Yomitan as a Firefox extension or under the Chrome web store.

-This section will go over the minimal Yomichan setup to work with this card type.
+This section will go over the minimal Yomitan setup to work with this card type.

 **If you have never used Yomitan before**, please see [this page](https://learnjapanese.moe/yomichan/#what-is-yomitan) first to get it working.